-Rubric Unsatisfactory + Needs to Be Redone Needs Development Satisfactory Score 1 2 3 III.
-PLANNING FOR INSTRUCTION (4 items - InTASC: [#7]; DF: [1e]) not suitable for students and do not support the instructional outcomes or engage students in meaningful learning.
+Rubric Unsatisfactory + Needs to Be Redone Needs Development Satisfactory Score 1 2 3 INSTRUCTION (4 items - InTASC: [#7]; DF: [1e]) instructional outcomes or engage students in meaningful learning.
 Learning activities are poorly aligned with the instructional outcomes, do not follow an organized progression, and are not designed to engage students in active intellectual activity.
 Technology used is not appropriate, nor suitable to students' learning, and does not support the instructional outcomes or engage students in meaningful learning.
-Proposed assessment procedures are not congruent with instructional outcomes or there is no proposed approach to assessment. resources are suitable for students, support the instructional outcomes, and engage students in meaningful learning.
+Proposed assessment procedures are not congruent with instructional outcomes or there is no proposed approach resources are suitable for students, support the instructional outcomes, and engage students in meaningful learning.
 Technology used is appropriate, suitable to students' learning, and is aligned with learning objectives.
 Some evidence of how it engages engage students in meaningful learning is provided.
-Technology used is appropriate, suitable to students' learning, and is aligned with learning and is aligned with learning objectives.
+Technology used is appropriate, suitable to students' learning, and is aligned with learning, and is aligned with learning objectives.
 Some evidence of how it engages engage students' learning, and is aligned with learning objectives.
 Some evidence of how it engages engage students in meaningful learning is provided.
 Most of the instructional outcomes are assessed through a clear assessment strategy.
 All of the materials and resources are suitable for students, support the instructional outcomes, and are designed to engage students in meaningful learning.
 Learning activities follow a coherent sequence aligned to instructional goals, are designed to engage students in high-level cognitive activity and are appropriately differentiated for individual learners.
 Technology used is appropriate, highly suitable to students' learning, and is aligned with learning objectives.
 Strong evidence of how it engages engage students in meaningful learning is provided.
 Proposed approach to assessment is fully aligned with instructional outcomes in both content and process.

 Rubric Unsatisfactory + Needs to Be Redone Needs Development Satisfactory Score 1 2 3 IV.
-LEARNING ENVIRONMENT (5 items - InTASC: [#3]; DF: [2d]) established standards of conduct, or students challenge them.
-There is little or no teacher monitoring of student behavior.
-Does not respond to misbehavior, or the response is inconsistent, repressive, or disrespectful of student dignity.
-Interaction with at least some students is negative, demeaning, sarcastic, or inappropriate to the age or culture of the students.
-Students exhibit disrespect for the candidate.
-Much instructional time is lost due to inefficient classroom routines and procedures; students are not meaningfully engaged; there is no evidence that students know or follow established routines.
-Classroom is unsafe; the candidate makes poor use appropriate but may reflect inconsistencies in a few areas.
+LEARNING ENVIRONMENT (5 items - InTASC: [#3]; DF: [2d]) due to inefficient classroom routines and procedures; against established standards of conduct.
+Response to student misbehavior is consistent, proportionate, and respectful to students and is somewhat effective.
+Candidate-student interactions are consistently appropriate but may reflect inconsistencies in a few areas.
 Students exhibit satisfactory respect for the teacher.
 Little or no loss of instructional time due to efficient classroom routines and procedures; students are minimally but meaningfully engaged; with repeated guidance and prompting, students follow established classroom procedures.
-Classroom is safe; candidate's use of physical resources is appropriate; his/her management of instructional groups, transitions, and/or the handling of materials and supplies is successful.
-Monitoring is subtle and preventive.
+Classroom is safe; candidate's use of physical resources is appropriate; his/her management of instructional groups, transitions, and/or the Monitoring is subtle and preventive.
 Students monitor their own and their peers' behavior, correcting one another respectfully.
 Response to misbehavior is highly effective and sensitive to students' individual needs.
 Candidate interactions with students reflect genuine respect and caring for individuals as well as groups of students.
 Instructional time is maximized due to efficient classroom routines and procedures; students are meaningfully engaged; routines are well understood and may be initiated by students.
 Classroom is safe; candidate and students use physical resources easily and skillfully; students contribute to the management of instructional groups, transitions, and/or the handling of materials and supplies.